Harish321/score/README.md

 # score
-node command line tool to show notifications(Only Mac) of the Live cricket Match Score
+node cli tool to show notifications(in Only Mac) of Live cricket Match Score!

-Command to install:
+# Command to install:

 npm install score-notification -g

-command to run:
+# command to run:

 score-notification

+# for quick run:
+npx score-notification -m <match-id>